| Conference on Policies and Measures

 Language: English and Japanese (simultaneous interpretaion available)

-1 .
-Principal activities and purposes of IPCC
+IPCC) 1 .
+Principal activities and purposes of IPCCFirst, I would like

 to report on the key results of IPCC's study on Technologies, Policies